 Can you take us back to the night your episode aired on Shark Tank?

 “Yes, it was so surreal.
 Our website traffic was crazy, we had over 10,000 concurrent users at any given time during the show, which was an immediate spike.
 Revenue into the weekend was 20x the previous year’s revenue.
 I mean, we just started blowing numbers out of the water.
-We started to see multiple orders come in per second, I’d never seen anything like that before, especially with a custom funnel like ours, which take time to design.
+We started to see multiple orders come in per second, I’d never seen anything like that before, especially with a custom funnel like ours, which takes time to design.
 Our typical conversion cycles take about eighteen days, it was simply amazing.”